hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 >    We discussed the Read Group tags previously in the <a href="https://hbctraining.github.io/variant_analysis/lessons/03_sequence_alignment_theory.html#short-read-alignment">Sequence Alignment Theory</a> and more information on them can be found <a href="https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups">here</a>.
 >
 >
 >  If you would also sort your SAM/BAM file at the same time, you just need to add the <code>--SORT_ORDER</code> option to your command.
 If you don't add it, it will leave your reads in the same order as they were provided.
 The main two sort orders to be aware of are query-sorted and coordinate-sorted.
-A full discussion  of them can be found shortly below.
+A full discussion  of them can be found above.
 If you wanted the output to be query-sorted, then you could use:
 >
 >  <pre>--SORT_ORDER queryname</pre>
 >